haivcoding/Parkinston/README.md

 There is no cure or specific diagnostic test for PD; existing methods like blood tests and brain scans are invasive and stressful.
 Increasing research focuses on non-invasive diagnosis through speech analysis, as people with PD often experience dysphonia—reduced loudness, breathiness, roughness, and vocal tremors—detectable via voice frequency patterns.
 # Objective
 By examining these voice samples, I aim to explore the potential of speech data as a diagnostic tool.
 In this project, I focus on predicting the motor and total UPDRS scores, which reflect the severity and progression of Parkinson’s disease in patients.
+# Dataset
+I used a dataset provided by my lecturer in a CSV file containing 5,875 rows and 22 columns.
+The original study gathered voice recordings from 42 individuals with early-stage Parkinson’s disease, with each person contributing between 101 and 168 samples.
+These recordings were analysed into various acoustic features using the software *Praat*.

+I also used another dataset in a .txt file, supplied in a previous assignment, to validate the models.
+This dataset includes voice recordings from 20 individuals with Parkinson’s disease and 20 without, each providing 26 voice samples.
+These samples were likewise processed for acoustic characteristics using *Praat*.

+Learn more about *Praat* software: [https://www.fon.hum.uva.nl/praat/](https://www.fon.hum.uva.nl/praat/)
 # Methodology
 In this assignment, I explore voice sample data from early-stage Parkinson’s disease (PD) patients to uncover patterns and make predictions.
 My methodology consists of three main stages: